Back 2 raid more tombs

 Released: 1997

 Following Tomb Raider’s 1996 release, it gained massive popularity and Lara Croft grew into a pop culture icon of videogames.
 A sequel then, was bound to happen.
 Fall of 1997 saw it come to life and Tomb Raider 2 hit the shop shelves in November, selling millions.
-Looking back at the sales numbers for both TR1 & TR2 and seeing their sales reach 7 million each, really shows how large the franchise was at the time.
+Looking back at the sales numbers for both TR1 & TR2 and seeing their sales reach 7 million, each, really shows how large the franchise was back then.

-Much the same story as with my TR1 review, I only played TR2 partially through a friend at the time of its release.
-Differently from TR1 though, I borrowed TR2 from said friend as I got a PS1 in 1997.
-I ended up playing more than TR1 at the time.
-I don’t, however, recall my skills being particularly good and as such I've never fully completed it from beginning to end.
-I only saw all the levels through watching my friend play.
+Much the same story as with my TR1 review, I only played partially played TR2 through a friend, back when it was released.
+Differently from TR1 though, I borrowed TR2 from said friend as I finally got a PS1 in 1997.
+I ended up playing it more than TR1.
+I don’t recall my skills being particularly good and as such I've never fully completed it from beginning to end.
+I saw most of the levels through watching my friend play.

 Having gone back and completed TR1 properly by myself last year, I decided to continue with TR2 this year, which will have its the 25th anniversary in November.